eventphone/python-mitel/docs/README.md

 protocol over an SSL-socket.
 The idea behind this Python Module is to reverse-engenieer that protocol to be able to script all changes inside the OMM.

+This library has been replaced by https://github.com/eventphone/mitel-api and is no longer actively maintained.

 ## Documentation
 [![Documentation Status](https://readthedocs.org/projects/python-mitel/badge/?version=latest)](http://python-mitel.readthedocs.io/en/latest/?badge=latest)